torkelrogstad/lnd-fun/README.md

 # LND Dashboard

-This is a dashboard for interacting and inspecting your `lnd` node.
+This is a dashboard for interacting with and inspecting your `lnd` node.

 ## Getting started